 Canada’s relationship with people of African descent has always been complicated.
 On the one hand, the fact that the British Empire outlawed slavery in 1833, several decades before the United States, was often held as a symbol of pride, and Canadians enjoyed hearing stories of American slaves who were able to escape to freedom in Canada via the Underground Railroad and other covert human-smuggling networks.
 On the other hand, a lot of Canadians blamed blacks for the social ills of America, and weren’t too keen to live alongside them.
 Early African-Americans settlers in Canada were often confined to poor ghettos, such as the infamous Africville slum in Nova Scotia, and had to fight daily against bigotry and discrimination.
+In 2017, Viola Desmond (1914-1965), a black Nova Scotia woman who unsuccessfully protested a segregated movie theatre, became the first person of colour to appear on Canadian currency.
 Today, most of Canada’s blacks live in the cities of Toronto and Montreal with a culture that is heavily intertwined with that of African-Americans in the U.S.

 As we’ve seen, Canadians from different ethnic backgrounds have not always found it easy to coexist.
 Tension, bigotry, and discrimination has been more common than not for much of Canadian history, which may help explain why so many Canadians celebrate the idea of peaceful multiculturalism today.
 What exactly “multiculturalism” means is hard to define, since not everyone uses the same definition.
 Broadly speaking though, it refers to the idea that Canadians will respect the diversity of their population — it’s how this “respect” can (or should be) proven that’s the subject of debate.